 Initiatives and Priorities 2020 to 2021

-To achieve this mission, ASCIA undertakes a wide range of initiatives that are prioritised as follows.
+To achieve its mission, ASCIA undertakes a wide range of initiatives that are prioritised as follows:

-- Discounted registration fees for the ASCIA 2021 Conference. (see Priority 3).
+- ASCIA Annual Conference - Discounted registration is available to ASCIA members (see Priority 3).

-- Development of new and updated ASCIA online information, to support ASCIA members, including new ASCIA COVID-19 and ASCIA telehealth resources (see Priority 4).
+- ASCIA online resources - To support ASCIA members, new and updated ASCIA online information is regularly developed and updated, including new ASCIA COVID-19 and ASCIA telehealth resources (see Priority 4).

-- Advocacy on behalf of ASCIA members to government and other organisations through letters, submissions and reports (see Priority 5).
+- Advocacy on behalf of ASCIA members – ASCIA makes regular submissions to government and other organisations through letters, submissions and reports (see Priority 5).

-- Access to new and updated National Allergy Strategy resources to support ASCIA members (see Priority 6).
+- National Allergy Strategy resources - ASCIA members have access to new and updated allergy resources to support both them and their patients (see Priority 6).

-- Eligibility to apply for Allergy and Immunology Foundation of Australasia (AIFA) research grants (see Priority 7).
+- AIFA research grants – Only ASCIA members are eligible to apply for Allergy and Immunology Foundation of Australasia (AIFA) research grants (see Priority 7).

-- Eligibility to join ASCIA committees and working parties (restricted to ASCIA members) and access to ASCIA member only resources (e.g. ASCIA slides, food allergen challenge protocols and draft information). www.allergy.org.au/members/committees
+- ASCIA committees and working parties – Only ASCIA members are eligible to join ASCIA committees and working parties allergy.org.au/members/committees and to access ASCIA member only resources, including ASCIA slides, food and drug (medication) allergen challenge protocols, and draft ASCIA information.

 For more details go to www.allergy.org.au/about-ascia/sustainability-2020-to-2022